Executive Governor, Bauchi State - Nigeria

 After the 1983 military intervention, he was deployed back to the Ministry of Justice as Senior State Counsel.
 In 1984 he was promoted to the rank of Principal State Counsel and was seconded to Yankari Games Reserve and Tourism Company Limited as the Secretary/ Legal Adviser.
 He was deployed back to the Ministry of Justice in 1986 as a Principal State Counsel and Acting Director Civil Litigations and in 1988 he was promoted to the position of Director of Public Prosecution.

-His charismatic quality, intelligence and trust worthiness made him to be appointed Attorney General and Commissioner for Justice Bauchi state between 1990 to 1991before the handing over to civilian regime.
+His charismatic quality, intelligence and trustworthiness made him be appointed Attorney General and Commissioner for Justice Bauchi state between 1990 to 1991before the handing over to the civilian regime.
 However, the civilian government reappointed him as Attorney General and Commissioner for Justice, Bauchi state from 1991 to 1993.
 When the military intervened again he went into private practice as Managing Partner of Fortuna Chambers.

 Muhammad A. Abubakar, Esq. became the Chairman of Nigerian Bar Association, Bauchi State Branch from 1996 to 1998 and was elected Deputy National Secretary of the Democratic People’s Party in 1997.
 He was appointed Resident Electoral Commissioner and served in Kogi, Delta, Plateau and Rivers States up to 2003 and then promoted as National Electoral Commissioner at INEC Headquarter in charge of Legal Services and supervisor of Borno, Jigawa, and Yobe States.